ralphjenrey/eCommerce/README.md

 ## Features

-1. **Single Page Application (SPA):** SNKR-hub is designed as a SPA, providing users with a seamless shopping experience without the need for page reloads.
+1. **Single Page Application (SPA):** M.R.
+Shop is designed as a SPA, providing users with a seamless shopping experience without the need for page reloads.

 2. **Add & Remove Items from Cart:** Users can easily add items to their shopping cart and remove them as needed.